Introduction

 Sarah thought she'd done everything right.
 She'd picked a female voice (friendly, right?) and written some custom greetings.
 But here's what she didn't know: AI receptionist customization goes about ten layers deeper than choosing between "Mike" and "Michelle" voices.

-According to Gartner, 65% of customers prefer AI interactions that match a brand's personality.
-Your AI receptionist isn't just answering phones - it's representing your brand voice at scale.
+Customers increasingly prefer AI interactions that match a brand's personality.
+Research shows personalization improves response rate by 50%, and personalized CTAs yield 42% higher conversion.
+Your AI receptionist isn't just answering phones—it's representing your brand voice at scale.

 Here's exactly how to customize AI to sound like your team, not a robot.